-23. Given all the above, and having reviewed your objection, the Home Front Command has decided to reject same and that the apartment located on the ground floor of a two-story building in the Abu Tur neighborhood in East Jerusalem, used as a residence by the captioned terrorist and his nuclear family, will be seized, partially demolished and sealed as set out in the plan attached to the Seizure and Demolition Order.

-Seizure and Demolition Order attached.

-24. For your information, said Order shall not be implemented before November 26, 2014 at 10:30 A.M.
+- 24. Given all the above, and having reviewed your objection, the Home Front Command has decided to reject same and that the apartment located on the third and top floor in the Shu'fat neighborhood of East Jerusalem, used as a residence by the captioned terrorist and his nuclear family, will be seized and demolished as set out in the plan attached to the Seizure and Demolition Order. - Seizure and Demolition Order attached. - 25.
+For your information, said Order shall not be implemented before November 26, 2014 at 10:30 A.M.